IGI vs GIA Certification — What is the Difference?

 • Japan

-The main hub is located in Carlsbad, California in the United States.
-The GIA is most famous for creating the 4cs of diamonds.
-It is the gold standard for grading diamonds by cut, color, clarity, and carat weight.
+The main hub is located in Carlsbad, California, in the United States.
+The GIA is most famous for creating the 4Cs of diamonds and is considered the gold standard for grading cut, color, clarity, and carat weight.

 IGI Graded Diamonds vs GIA Diamond Grading